offsoc/onionprobe/README.md

     docker exec -ti onionprobe_tor_1 cat /var/lib/tor/alertmanager/hostname
     docker exec -ti onionprobe_tor_1 cat /var/lib/tor/grafana/hostname

+You can also get this info from the host by browsing directly the `onionprobe_tor` volume.

 ### Protecting the monitoring dashboards

 By default, all dashboards are accessible without credentials.